ctolon/PythonInterfaceDemo/README.md

 * `Aug 11, 2022` provide a native solution for libraries with urllib, cut and mcsignal lister added, helper messages has beauty format, for filter pp task, sels are fixed. readme update, added new script for internet based solution: `DownloadLibs.py`.
 Some parameter value names has refactored in DQ Efficiency, fix for dileptonTrack Selection DQ Efficiency task, fix for Same event pairing automation logger message (when you try give an process function in DQEfficiency or TableReader if you forget give a parameter value in e.g --analysis eventSelection --process JpsiToMuMu sameEventPairing value automaticaly added to analysis workflow like this (Logger Message: `"[WARNING] You forget to add sameEventPairing option to analysis for Workflow.
 It Automatically added by CLI."`) --> --analysis eventSelection sameEventPairing we provide this way with automation)
 * `Aug 12, 2022` IFilterPP.py Interface refactored and released. `--cfgMuonsCuts` parameter added tablemaker and filterpp workflow (it's different from `--cfgMuonCuts`). listToString method impl to barrel and muon sels.
 Readme update for instructions and available configs in FilterPP python script.
 * `Aug 13, 2022` In FilterPP, processEvTime and Tiny Options added to JSON files and python scripts, we need trans. manag for them, processDummy option added for run 3 Data in tablemaker, dummy automizer activated for dq muons selection.
 Protection Added to all scripts for alienv load.
 Transaction management protection added for cfgMuonSels and cfgBarrelSels in filterPP Task (TableMaker and FilterPP python scripts) also logger message and fix instructions added, forget to assign value to parameters transcation management carried to top of code, String to List method update, nargs fix for Sels in filter pp
+* `Aug 14, 2022` `o2-analysis-mc-converter` `o2-analysis-fdd-converter` and `o2-analysis-track-propagation` task adders added to all Workflows as parameters. taskNameInConfig in dqflow is fixed.
+DQ Flow JSON configs fixed. `o2-analysis-track-propagation` dep removed and `o2-analysis-trackextension` added in DQ Flow as deps.
+* `Aug 15, 2022` version based downloaded functionality added to DownloadLibs.py and fixed download functionality to DQ libs for all python scripts, unused comment lines deleted, metavar deleted from process function in filterpp for help messages, in filterepp `o2-analysis-trackextension` analysis task added as dep and removed `o2-analysis-track-propagation` as dep, because in before we add parameters for adding this additional tasks. filterpp tiny process selection fixed for transcation management, writer configs for dilepton analysis will bu updated, test configs added for local test, they will be removed. we should discussed some common tasks configs should deleted from json for using default params in DPL config. readme update for dqflow and others.